-The admissions number for the Sixth Form is the same as for year 7.
+The admissions number for the Sixth Form is 150.

 The required minimum standard for entry to the Sixth Form to follow more than one A Level course is five GCSEs at grades 9 - 7.
 Individual A Level courses may require higher GCSE grades.
 Non-A Level courses may require lower GCSE grades.
 Details are available on request.